alphagov/govuk-rfcs/rfc-116-store-attachment-data-in-content-items.md

     4. Make the field mandatory.

-1. Add a *mandatory* `details.featured_attachments` list to publication formats, which is an ordered list of govspeak or HTML strings (using the `#/definitions/multiple_content_types` schema) rendering attachments from `details.attachments`.
+1. Add a *mandatory* `details.featured_attachments` list to publication formats, which is an ordered list of strings that each reference an id of an entry in the `details.attachments` collection.

+   The reasons for preferring an id over the previous embedded HTML approach
+   are:

+   - less scope for inconsistency in content items - there isn't a risk the HTML doesn't match the attachment data;
+   - removes a risk of unexpected content, since the HTML is a string it can contain any content and may not necessarily reflect a single attachment;
+   - easier to updating featured attachment rendering - for a change in attachment rendering there is not a need to republish every document that uses featured attachments
+   - reduction in superfluous data stored in the content item.

    **Migration concerns:** this would need to be done in four steps:
    1. Add the field as optional.
    2. Update publishing apps (just Whitehall and Content Publisher) to write to it.
-   3. Republish all affected documents.
+   3. Update frontend apps to render attachments by injecting attachment data into an attachment component.
    4. Make the field mandatory.

 1. Remove the `details.documents` field.

-   **Migration concerns:** this would need to be done in four steps:
+   **Migration concerns:** this would need to be done in three steps:
-   1. Update frontend apps to render from `details.featured_attachments`.
-   2. Update publishing apps to not set `details.documents`.
+   1. Update publishing apps to not set `details.documents`.
-   3. Republish all affected documents.
+   2. Republish all affected documents.
-   4. Remove the field.
+   3. Remove the field.

 The final schemas will be: